PEI: Anne of Green Gables and so much more

 At the Confederation Center of the Arts you'll find Canada's longest running production, "Anne of Green Gables -- The Musical."

-Showing annually for over 50 years, the act is about to undergo a spectacular re-design that will include new sets, costumes and sound design.
+Showing annually for over 50 years, the act is about to undergo a re-design that will include new sets, costumes and sound design.

 Meanwhile, "Anne & Gilbert," which opened in 2013, shows annually at Charlottetown's The Guild theater.